-Directina I (3-0)

-This course is designed to introduce students to the fundamentals of directing.
+Directina I (3-0) This course is designed to introduce students to the fundamentals of directing.
 Participants in this class will learn how to execute the art and responsibilities of directing; from casting to strike.
-This course will provide students with a hands-on approach to directing, while also encouraging them to engage in play analysis, critical thinking and creative application.
+This course will provide students with a hands-on approach to directing, while and creative application.

-TA 115 Stagecraft (3-0)
+Stagecraft (3-0)